Lewuathe/mlir-hello/llvm/docs/AMDGPUUsage.rst

 9. All other registers are unspecified.
 10. Any necessary ``s_waitcnt`` has been performed to ensure memory is available to the function.
+11. Use pass-by-reference (byref) in stead of pass-by-value (byval) for struct arguments in C ABI.
+Callee is responsible for allocating stack memory and copying the value of the struct if modified.
+Note that the backend still supports byval for struct arguments.

 On exit from a function: